MHCommunity/mouse.rip/README.md

 If you're happy with your changes, you can submit a Pull Request!

-## 🗒️ Updating the tools and userscript lists
+## 🗒️ Updating the content

+- The **Tools** and **Userscripts** lists are generated from the JSON files in the [`data`](https://github.com/MHCommunity/mouse.rip/tree/main/data) directory.
+- Redirects are handled in [`next.config.js`](https://github.com/MHCommunity/mouse.rip/tree/main/next.config.js).

-The tools and userscript lists are generated from the JSON files in the [`data`](https://github.com/MHCommunity/mouse.rip/tree/main/data) directory.
-To make a change to these, you can edit and open a Pull Request directly on GitHub by clicking the "Edit this file" button on the page.
+If you're not familar with Git or the command line and want to make a change to these, you can edit and open a Pull Request directly on GitHub by clicking the "Edit this file" button on the page.

 ## 💬 Discussion & Feedback